ragle/searchlight/README.md

 searchlight
 ===========
-Node.js middleware for creating simple applications that find [VIVO profiles](http://www.vivoweb.org) relevant to content in the user's browser.
+Node.js middleware for creating applications that find [VIVO profiles](http://www.vivoweb.org) relevant to content in the user's browser.

 ##Demo
-To learn more about VIVO Searchlight apps and try out an application created with The Searchlight Framework, check out our [about page](http://about.vivosearchlight.org).
+To learn more about VIVO Searchlight apps and try out an application created with Searchlight, check out our [about page](http://about.vivosearchlight.org).

 ##Documentation